vojtechruz/vojtechruzicka-blog/src/posts/jshell/index.md

 |  created scratch variable $7 : String
 ```

 In the example above, you can see we declared a method and then called it.
-Please not that unlike on top level, inside methods and classes semicolons are not optional.
+Please note that unlike on the top level, inside methods and classes semicolons are not optional.

 A common scenario is when a method uses another method or variable, which is not declared yet.
 It is called the forward reference and JShell allows you to do that.
-However, you cannot use such methods until all of its dependencies are declared also.
+However, you cannot use such methods until all of its dependencies are also declared.

 ```jshelllanguage
 jshell> String myMethod(String name) {